-In addition to these main findings, the "period" and "age" covariates could also be of interest.
-The "period" captures general trends in employment trajectories over time.
+In addition to these main findings, the period and age covariates can also be of interest.
+The period captures general trends in employment trajectories over time.
 It shows the most pronounced effects on subsequences related to education.
-The findings support that both the duration of education and the likelihood of re-entering education after employment or periods out of employment has increased over time.
-This is visible in the negative period effect for the "Edu-OE" (col. 2) and "Edu-Empl" (col. 4) clusters, as well as the positive period effects for patters of re-entry to education:

-the "Edu-OE-Edu-Empl" (col. 3), "OE-Edu-Empl" (col. 5) and "Empl-Edu-Empl" (col. 8) clusters.
+The findings support that both the duration of education and the likelihood of reentering education after employment or periods out of employment has increased over time.
+This is visible in the negative period effect for the "Edu-OE" (column 2) and "Edu-Empl" (column 4) clusters as well as the positive period effects for patterns of reentry to education: the "Edu-OE-Edu-Empl" (column 3), "OE-Edu-Empl" (column 5), and "Empl-Edu-Empl" (column 8) clusters.
 Age is certainly important in many applications.
-Some ideal-typical patterns might be more likely to occur at younger or older ages.
-As it could be expected, in our application the hazard of entering subsequences that mark a return to education decreases with age ("Edu-OE-Edu-Empl" [col. 3], "OE-Edu-Empl" [col. 5], or "Empl-Edu-Emp" [col. 8]).
+Some idealtypical patterns might be more likely to occur at younger or older ages.
+As expected, in our application, the hazard of entering subsequences that mark a return to education decreases with age: "Edu-OE-Edu-Empl" (column 3), "OE-Edu-Empl" (column 5), or "Empl-Edu-Emp" (column 8).

-5.2.2 Robustness Check: Varying Subsequence Length
+5.2.2.
+Robustness Check: Varying Subsequence Length.
 We ran the SAMM procedure with different subsequence lengths l as a robustness check.
 We set the subsequence length at 12, 24, 36, 48, and 72 months.
 The results of the subsequences clustering are very stable.
-We kept three groups after each ending states in order to have more comparable results and found in all cases very similar patterns of change.
+We kept three groups after each ending state to have more comparable results and found in all cases very similar patterns of change.
 However, the frequencies of each type are slightly different.
-Therefore, when l is small (i.e., 12 or 24), the number of subsequences classified in back-and-forth patterns such as "OE-Empl-OE" is naturally much lower.

-We then checked whether each of the statements made in subsection 5.2.1 would still be supported when changing the subsequences' length.
-The full comparison is available in the Appendix B. The results are remarkably stable.
-We observe the greatest difference in the case with a subsequence length of 12, which is also the most different on a substantive level.
+Therefore, when l is small (i.e., 12 or 24), the number of subsequences classified in backand-forth patterns such as "OE-Empl-OE" is naturally much lower.
+We then checked whether each of the statements made in Section 5.2.1 would still be supported when changing the length of the subsequences.
+The full comparison is available in online Appendix B. The results are remarkably stable.
+We observe the greatest difference in the case showing a subsequence length of 12, which is also the most different on a substantive level.
 All statements made here can also be made when $\ell = 72$.
 Only two statements cannot be made when using $\ell = 48$.
 The period effect on the chance to follow the "Edu-OE" pattern is no longer significant.
 The same applies to the effect of the reunification in the East on the chance to follow the "OE-Empl-OE" (but it is still significantly more common in EA than in WA).

-5.2.3 Comparison with standard MMs

-To highlight the advantages of the proposed methodology, we compare results from the SAMM procedure to those from conventional MMs, in which competing risks are direct transitions between states (Table 3).
+5.2.3.
+Comparison with Standard MMs.
+To highlight the advantages of the proposed methodology, we compare results from the SAMM procedure with those from conventional MMs, in which competing risks are direct transitions between states (Table 3).
 In this case, MM does not identify an increase in medium-term transitions to OE after education in the East.
-In the subsequence-based model, we could distinguish between short education interruptions (which do in fact constitute a continuation of education) and medium-term transitions to OE: in the conventional, the two subsequences are aggregated.
+In the subsequence-based model, we can distinguish between short education interruptions (which do in fact constitute a continuation of education) and medium-term transitions to OE: In the conventional MM, the two subsequences are aggregated.